oleksiilytvyn/grail/README.md

 ## How to build ##

-Just run in terminal following command
+Just run in terminal following command to build for your current platform

     python setup.py build